 The best hairstyles tend to be those that offer the classic touch of a traditional cut blended with a modern and innovative edge.
 The contemporary disconnected undercut fits this description perfectly and is well worth considering for your next trip to the barbershop.
 Defined by its long top and short sides, this cool cut forgoes fades and gradual changes in length and opts for bold contrast instead.
 Originally favored by military men in the 20th century, the disconnected undercut hasn’t lost its tough edge and old-world charm.
 These days, however, the style is more innovative than ever and can easily be adapted to suit your personal style.
-Here are the best disconnected undercuts for men who want a hairstyle with a bit of character.
+Here are the best disconnected undercuts for men who want a hairstyle with some character.

 RELATED: 25 Best Undercut Hairstyles for Men

-The addition of a skin shave can quickly take a short, slicked back style into the 21st century.
+Adding a skin shave can quickly take a short, slicked back style into the 21st century.
 Playing off more traditional looks, this cut combines old-world polish with a new-world edge.
 Just be sure to take care of your scalp when rocking this look.
 Low shaves can quickly reveal dandruff you didn’t even know you had.

 2. Low Fade